A competitive PvP Arena shooter, focused on getting people active in VR.

 My involvement

-Fennec Labs was a small company at the time, so I took part in multiple jobs that really pushed my skillset further.
+Fennec Labs was a small company at the time, affording me the opportunity to engage in multiple roles that significantly enhanced my skill set.

 Adopting Agile Methodology and Jira